gpnlab/Privilege-Recognition-Task/README.md

 # Privilege-Recognition-Task

-## 08/23 Week Tasks:
+## 09/20 Week Tasks:

-1. Wrap program in a single executable
-2. Add suport for more question types (short answer)
-3. Make HUD look 'nicer'
+1. Improve the ai to be more 'human'

+    a.
+Lit. review

+    b.
+Implementation

+2. Fix the EXE pathing when writing logs

 ## Completed: